 Some but not all batteries are marked with the proper charging currents.

-Never charge a battery at a higher rate than these ratings, as it may overcharge and possibly damage the battery.
-Head over to this post to learn how to charge any ATV battery properly.
+Never charge a battery at a higher rate than these ratings, as it may overcharge and damage the battery.
+Head to this post to learn how to charge any ATV battery properly.

-Recycle symbol in conjunction with the letters “Pb”
+Recycle Rymbol in Conjunction With the Letters “Pb”

 Pb is the two-letter identifier for lead in the Periodic Table of Elements.
 This tells you how to recycle the battery after use properly.